Self-host with Docker ยท Yantr

 How to self-host Whoami

 Whoami can be deployed with standard Docker Compose using the Yantr app catalog.
-This page collects the basic information searchers usually need first: what Whoami does, which Docker image Yantr uses, default ports, dependencies, and where to find the original compose template.
+This page collects the basic information searchers usually need first: what Whoami does, which Docker image Yantr uses, default ports, deployment notes, and where to find the original compose template.

 Use Cases